-My work explores my relationship to fluidity of culture and identity, social interpretation, and how we apply meaning personally and irrationally through pictures and media.
-I paint things or copy ideas that I find in social media, that I like, find important or sometimes find funny.
-I translate, highly edit digitally, and try to copy and re-solidify these pictures through material and present them in the hope to construct something that we want to look at and think about.
+My work explores my relationship to and insecurities with culture and identity, social interpretation, and how we apply meaning personally and irrationally through pictures and media.
+Through social media I can, from a distance, vicariously and voyeuristically connect to culture and identity.
+I borrow other peoples’ images.
+I copy pictures I find online that I like, find important, pretty, or sometimes funny.
+I translate, pixelate, edit, and try to copy and re-solidify these pictures through material, to construct something both deeply meaningful and profoundly superficial.

 Picture from my old gigantic studio circa 2013